JeffCube99/WikiHub/docs/source/create_a_wiki/create_local_wiki.rst

 =====================

 There are many different ways to create your own wiki.
-The following examples will create documentation using `sphinx <https://www.sphinx-doc.org/en/master/index.html>`_ installed inside a `conda <https://docs.conda.io/en/latest/>`_ environment.
+The following examples will create a wiki using `sphinx <https://www.sphinx-doc.org/en/master/index.html>`_ installed inside a `conda <https://docs.conda.io/en/latest/>`_ environment.
 This can be done from the terminal or by using `PyCharm <https://www.jetbrains.com/pycharm/>`_: